Actually, you don’t have to build a home like Fort Knox to deter burglars.

 Evidence 2.
 From the survey of Electronic Security Association, about 83% of thieves would first determine whether a home has a CCTV camera before committing the intrusion.

 And 60% of them would typically avoid homes with security cameras.

 Evidence 3.
-A home owner shared a video on YouTube, showing how a security camera stopped a car break-in.
+A home owner shared a video on YouTube, showing how the security camera Reolink RLC-410 stopped an attempted break-in.
 You can watch the video below.